Being creative and resourceful with money helps you get through the hard times.

 Here’s how this home-based gig works: A client browses a Q&A platform to find a suitable expert to answer their question.
 If your profile matches the client’s search, the client may schedule an appointment with you.

-When you accept the schedule request, you’ll engage with the client through online chat, email, or phone call to listen to their question and provide expert advice.
+When you accept the schedule request, you’ll engage with the client through online chat, email, or phone to listen to their questions and provide expert advice.
 The client may ask follow-up questions.

 Depending on the Q&A platform you use, you’ll be paid for every question you successfully answer (around US$ 20 to US$ 50 or Php 1,000 to Php 2,500 per question) or for every minute spent responding to a client’s question (around one to two dollars or Php 50 to Php 100 per minute).

-The application process involves filling out an online profile with your qualifications and other relevant information, as well as choosing your category (e.g., law, entrepreneurship, marketing, health, automotive, finance, etc.).
+The application process involves filling out an online profile with your qualifications and other relevant information and choosing your category (e.g., law, entrepreneurship, marketing, health, automotive, finance, etc.).

 You may also be required to submit your resume and professional credentials (e.g., diploma, license, certification, etc.).

 Expert applications typically undergo reviews and background checks.
-If you pass, you can start earning cash from sharing your expert advice online.
+If you pass, you can earn cash by sharing expert advice online.

-Anyone can sign up to become a problem solver, though most participants are millennials and Gen Z—such as college students, new graduates, and young professionals— who are more likely to come up with fresh ideas.
+Anyone can sign up to become a problem solver.
+However, most participants are millennials and Gen Z—such as college students, new graduates, and young professionals— who are more likely to come up with fresh ideas.

 Businesses are willing to pay anyone who can give them out-of-the-box ideas and propose innovative solutions.
 They post challenges online with a set of questions that participants may answer.

 If your response gets a high grade from the client, you’ll earn cash.
 Participants with the best answers get the highest cash rewards.